dbehrouz/ml-workload-optimization/docs/proposal.md

 1. Does 'incremental update of the pipeline components' have any novelty on its own?
 2. What other database style optimizations are possible?
 I can only think of caching of dataset transformations.
 3. One use case that I'm looking into is changes in the incoming data distribution.
 How likely is it that:
-	a.
-This change requires different pipeline configuration?
+	- This change requires different pipeline configuration?
-	b.
-How can we use the experiment database to provide such pipeline configuration?
+	- How can we use the experiment database to provide such pipeline configuration?

 ## Designing the Experiments